Aligning Tree-Search Policies with Fixed Token Budgets in Test-Time Scaling of LLMs: Abstract

 \section{Abstract}

-Tree-search decoding is an effective form of test-time scaling for large language models (LLMs), but real-world deployment imposes a fixed per-query token budget that varies across settings.
-Existing tree-search policies are largely budget-agnostic, treating the budget as a termination condition, which can lead to late-stage over-branching or premature termination.
-We propose {Budget-Guided MCTS} ({\method}), a tree-search decoding algorithm that aligns its search policy with the remaining token budget: it starts with broad exploration, then prioritizes refinement and answer completion as the budget depletes while reducing late-stage branching from shallow nodes. \method\ consistently outperforms budget-agnostic tree-search baselines across different budgets on MATH500 and AIME24/25 with open-weight LLMs.
+Tree-search decoding is an effective form of test-time scaling for large language models (LLMs), but real-world deployment often imposes a fixed per-query token budget that varies across settings.
+Existing tree-search policies are largely budget-agnostic, treating the budget merely as a termination condition, thereby risking late-stage over-branching or premature termination.
+We propose {Budget-Guided MCTS} ({\method}), a tree-search decoding algorithm that aligns its search policy with the remaining token budget: it starts with broad exploration, then prioritizes refinement and answer completion as the remaining budget decreases while reducing late-stage branching from shallow nodes. \method\ consistently outperforms budget-agnostic tree-search baselines across inference budgets on mathematical reasoning benchmarks and an additional physics reasoning benchmark with open-weight LLMs.